dogmaticdev/IRON/README.md

 `[` is used for storing a position in the database. whenever the closing `]` is read, the database pointer jumps back to wherever the `[` was found.
 This is used to create loops.
-And there is nothing stopping you from making an infinite loop and having IRON crash your computer, so i would suggest not doing that.
+And there is nothing stopping you from making an infinite loop, so I would suggest avoiding that.

 # "`" and "~"
-Like the open and close pairs, the backtick represents open and the tilde represents closed.
-There were no more sane ascii keys so I just picked these.
+Like the previous open and close pairs, the backtick represents open and the tilde represents closed.
 The back tick saves the source read pointer into a variable, and the tilde moves the source memory pointer to the saved one.
 So if you wanted to move back to a word after doing "*" you can do it with this.
 Ex: "turn 8bit param1"